S&P 500 Briefly Rises Above Record Close as Stocks Drift

-Wall Street is drifting on Thursday, and the S&P 500 is again on the verge of erasing the very last of its pandemic losses.
+Wall Street is drifting between small gains and losses on Thursday, after the S&P 500 briefly crossed above its record closing level.

-The S&P 500 was 0.1% higher in afternoon trading at 3,383.64.
-Earlier in the afternoon, it briefly rose above 3,386.15, which was the record closing level it set in February before investors appreciated how much devastation the new coronavirus would cause for the global economy.
+The S&P 500 was down 0.2% in afternoon trading.
+Earlier in the day, it had been up 0.2% and crossed above 3,386.15.
+That's the record closing level it set in February, before investors appreciated how much devastation the new coronavirus would cause for the global economy.

-Treasury yields were also holding relatively steady after a reportshowed that 963,000 U.S. workers filed for unemployment benefits last week.
-It’s an incredibly high number, but it’s also the first time the tally has dropped below 1 million since March, before widespread business lockdowns caused a tsunami of layoffs.
+Treasury yields were rising following an auction of 30-year bonds and after a reportshowed that 963,000 U.S. workers filed for unemployment benefits last week.
+It’s an incredibly high number of layoffs, but it’s also the first time the tally has dropped below 1 million since March, before widespread business lockdowns caused a tsunami of layoffs.

 Economists said the drop in jobless claims, which was better than the market was expecting, is an encouraging step.
 But they also cautioned that it could be more of an outlier than a trend, and more data reports are needed to confirm it.